Star Wars: Shadows of the Empire (video game): Release

 Shadows of the Empire was released on December 2, 1996, for the Nintendo 64, three months after the console's launch.
 It was released in Japan on June 14, 1997.
 With the developer reporting more than one million copies sold by 1997, It is the third top-selling Nintendo 64 game for that year (September 1996 to August 1997) and the third top-selling game on any system for the 1996 Christmas shopping season.
 A version for Windows 95 was released on September 17, 1997.
-In coming decades, compatibility problems arose, so the game was re-released for 64-bit Windows systems on May 3, 2016, through Good Old Games.
+In coming decades, compatibility problems arose, so the game was re-released for 64-bit Windows systems on May 3, 2016, through GOG.

 On July 26, 2019, the Nintendo 64 version was re-released physically in both a standard and Collector's Edition in limited quantities by Limited Run Games.